KariRyttinen/KariRyttinen/README.md

 - 👋 Hi, I’m @KariRyttinen
-- 👀 I’m interested in YO MAMA (Anime, Games, Movies etc.)
+- 👀 I’m interested in everything but coding
-- 🌱 I’m currently learning Javascript, PHP, HTML and much more in school.
+- 🌱 I’m currently learning Javascript, PHP, React and much more in school.
-- 💞️ I’m looking to collaborate on Interbullet Studios
 - 📫 How to reach me DM me on Discord Kalle#1946